Topical Cinnamon – A Home Acne Remedy That Actually Works

 Cinnamon and egg whites – the other day I criticised the egg white mask as a home acne remedy, specifically because egg whites lack any substances which can improve acne significantly.
 However, egg whites do contain the enzyme lysozyme, a very powerful skin whitener.

-Cinnamon and cold pressed grapeseed oil – the benefit of grapeseed oil is that it’s an oil with strong moisturising abilities and a low propensity to clog pores.
-Since cinnamon is highly effective at strengthening the skin and lightening its tone, we might as well finish the job off with some moisturising and hydration.
+Cinnamon and cold pressed grapeseed oil – the benefit of grapeseed oil is its combination of strong moisturising abilities and high vitamin E content.
+Since cinnamon is highly effective at boosting collagen and banishing hyperpigmented patches, this combo would make for a fantastically well rounded remedy.

-This recipe is dead easy to use, just add some cinnamon to your grapeseed oil to thicken it into an easy to apply paste.
-Grapeseed oil will clear acne as well, due to its high vitamin E content.
+This recipe is particularly easy to use; just add some cinnamon to your grapeseed oil to thicken it into an easy to apply paste.

 Conclusion

-Without any previous evidence to suggest it, it turns out that cinnamon is an effective topical acne treatment for increasing collagen production.
-Hence, cinnamon can strengthen your skin, and maybe even delay ageing if you religiously apply it day after day.
+Without any previous evidence to suggest it, cinnamon has turned out to be an effective topical remedy for boosting collagen production.
+Hence, cinnamon can strengthen your skin, and possibly delay ageing if you religiously apply it day after day.
+Cinnamon can also reverse hyperpigmentation, confirming the long held suspicions.

 The most interesting aspect of this story is the prospects for other household items.
 What unknown acne powers and compounds lurk in other foods?
 An increasingly popular strategy for acne is rubbing a banana peel all over your face.
 Maybe the inside of the peel contains a compound soon to be named “bananarol”, which downregulates sebum production.
 It’s highly unlikely, but the point is that there could be countless foods out there which could clear acne.

-Nobody knew that cinnamon could delay ageing before this study came out.
-The reverse is true as well; innocently applying an apple slice to your face to clear acne might have some catastrophic consequences which we’re unaware of.
+The reverse is true as well; innocently applying an apple slice to your face might have some catastrophic consequences which we’re unaware of.
+Either way, always keep your eyes open for fresh information and strategies.

 NEXT: the ultimate diet for clearing acne permanently